AhilanPonnusamy/LLM-and-AppModernization/README.md

 2. With **Use RAG** option selected, submit the same question **can you transfer $50 to joseph?** you will now see a more context aware message as shown below
 ![App UI](./images/WithRAG.jpg)

+>[!WARNING]
+>You may periodically face the following context window size error.
+Clik on the clear conversation button on the left side to flush the data and try again.